SalesforceLabs/survey-force/readme.md

 ## Upgrade Options

 ### Upgrading the package
 Unfortunately, Survey Force is un-managed package and cannot be upgraded as per standard package upgrade process.
 To use this, you need to un-install existing package and install the latest version.
-However, you will loose your existing data.
+However, you will loose any customizations to code and existing data.

 ### Upgrading the source code
 Because this is an un-managed package, you have to upgrade your source code directly.
 Following is one way you can upgrade with source code however extensive testing is highly recommended.